-Dimple Ajmera, City Council At Large is proud to have lived the American dream.
-With little means, her parents immigrated here to provide their children with greater opportunities.
-Proving her tenacity, she graduated from Southern High School in Durham and went on to the University of Southern California and later became a Certified Public Accountant.
-After joining City Council, Ajmera left her lucrative six-figure career in order to devote her full attention to a position and mission she valued – helping to make Charlotte a place where everyone has a chance to succeed and prosper, regardless of background or geography.
+Dimple Ajmera, City Council At Large, is proud to be living the American dream.
+With little means, her parents immigrated to the U.S. to provide their children with greater opportunities.
+Proving her tenacity, Ajmera graduated from Southern High School in Durham, graduated from the University of Southern California and later became a Certified Public Accountant.
+After joining City Council, Ajmera left her six-figure career in order to devote her full attention to her City Council position and a mission she values – helping to make Charlotte a place where everyone has a chance to succeed and prosper, regardless of background or geography.
+As a mother, she is dedicated to ensuring that all children in Charlotte are given equal opportunity to succeed including access to healthcare and housing.

-During her tenure on City Council, she has been a fighter with a proven record.
-Ajmera’s platform includes, but is not limited to Public Safety, Affordable Housing, the Environment, Women’s Equality, Economic Development, and Infrastructure.
+During her tenure on the City Council, Ajmera has been a fighter with a proven record.
+Ajmera’s platform includes, but is not limited to, Public Safety, Affordable Housing, a Healthy Environment, Women’s Equality, Economic Development, and Infrastructure.
 She is widely known for chairing the Environment Committee and helping Charlotte become a global leader in sustainability with bipartisan support.
 The adoption of the Strategic Energy Action Plan (SEAP) is the city’s first-ever framework to transition to a low carbon future.
 Within 24 hours of its passing, former New York City Mayor Michael Bloomberg visited Charlotte to announce a $2.5 million grant from his foundation toward Charlotte’s efforts to fight climate change.

 Ajmera also has a record of bold accomplishments on affordable housing.
 She played an integral role in securing the funding and neighborhood support for the St. John’s Place affordable housing development.
-She continues to advocate for expanding access to affordable housing, increasing local awareness and action on school safety, and bringing traction and economic opportunities to the 69-acre Eastland site, an area left undeveloped for years.
+She continues to work to expand access to affordable housing, increase local awareness and action on school safety, and bring traction and economic opportunities to the 69-acre Eastland site, an area left undeveloped for years.
+As a mother, she knows how important a child’s environment is for their future success and is committed to ensuring safety and security for each child.
+Ajmera lives with her husband Dr. Vaibhav Bajaj and her daughter Charlotte.